This article is #4 in an ongoing series on the design of platform business models.

 Even if you haven’t used Uber’s taxi booking platform, you’ve probably used Google’s search engine at some point.
 Google’s search engine acts in a very similar way.

 Google’s crawlers crawl the web and create web page indices (value units).
 Users type in a query which acts as a filter.
 Units are passed through this filter and served on the basis of relevance to the filter.
 (Google’s algorithm includes more inputs into the filter including social signals but this serves to illustrate how units and filters work together.)

 Instagram-wielding teens click selfies all day and create core value units on the platform.
 These units are then served to other users based on network connections (filter) with the creators.

 Facebook’s news feed makes this dynamic clearer.
-Your entire network creates status updates, pictures, comments etc., all unitss added to the platform.
-Your news feed algorithm, then, acts as the filter that determines which untis go through and are shown to you and which ones are not.
+Your entire network creates status updates, pictures, comments, etc., all units added to the platform.
+Your news feed algorithm, then, acts as the filter that determines which units go through and are shown to you and which ones are not.
 This filter is built based on signals you’ve given in the past through your interactions with the news feed content.

 CORE VALUE UNIT: THE FUEL THAT RUNS THE PLATFORM ECONOMY

 Platform businesses are useless without value units.
 One look at an empty search results page will rapidly prove that.

 The core value unit is the fuel that powers the platform.
 At any given point, a platform is only as useful as its ability to match it’s units to the filters that consumers have.